GLOBAL MARKETS-Stocks fall, bonds gain on Greek fears

 The concerns over Europe added to those of U.S and global economies turning softer.
 The turmoil put the Dow Jones industrial average on track for a sixth day of losses and nearly wiped out this year's gains for European shares.

-Oil prices also slid for a sixth straight session as gold touched a four-month low that all but erased its gains for 2012.

-The euro zone debt crisis prompted investors to favor the dollar and seek safety in government debt.
+Oil prices slid for a sixth straight session as gold also fell, touching a four-month low that all but erased its gains for 2012 as the euro zone debt crisis prompted investors to favor the dollar and government debt.

-But U.S. and European stocks pared losses while U.S. Treasuries trimmed gains after markets closed in Europe on hopes Greece was likely to get a bailout payment.
+But U.S. and European stocks pared losses on hopes Greece was likely to get a bailout payment.

 "Every time there are these problems in Europe, it gets very, very dark and then someone pulls a solution out of the hat," said Stephen Massocca, managing director at Wedbush Morgan in San Francisco.